Major Rivers: A Texas Water Education Program

 Objective: Students will understand the concepts of river basins and watersheds and be able to identify their river basin and local watershed.
 Students will create changes in a simulated streambed to evaluate the effects on water flow rates and directions.

-Activities: Teachers discusses the definition of a watershed, shows the river basin transparency, passes out a river basin worksheet, and then reads the story about Texas river basins in the teacher's guide.
+Activities: Teachers discuss the definition of a watershed, pass out a river basin worksheet, and then read the story about Texas river basins in the teacher's guide.
 Teachers pause at the end of the description of each river basin and ask students to identify that river basin on their worksheet.
 Students read page 9 in their workbook, discuss it, and complete the exercise on page 10.
 Teachers help students find information about the watershed(s) they live in on EPA's website.
 Students do an outdoor experiment investigating the impact of water flow on water systems and complete the data sheet.

 Lesson 5: How Our Water Use Affects Our World